 Director Dan Fogelman’s much-maligned film has some real honest good intentions, but too often scenes are disingenuous.
 Life Itself is too self-indulgent, sappy, and overly sentimental for its own good.
 By the last third, it becomes manipulative and even tedious.

-Life Itself is one of those films that always needs start in New York City (because life isn’t interesting in any other location), that has endless flashbacks of college sweethearts Abby (Olivia Wilde) and Will (Oscar Issacs) that wear different hair pieces with actors playing pre- or just-at-legal drinking age students with obvious crow’s feet, who then look the same age 2 minutes later without cuts inspired by Friends.
-Characters say inappropriate things for no reason other than to shock the audience that don’t necessarily fit into the story (whether it is Will telling his therapist he can’t jerk off to her or Will’s mom telling Abby that she always hoped her son married a woman who had dead parents, so she can have the grandkids to herself).
+Life Itself is one of those films that always needs to start in New York City (because life isn’t interesting in any other location), that has endless flashbacks of college sweethearts Abby (Olivia Wilde) and Will (Oscar Issacs) that wear different hair pieces with actors playing pre- or just-at-legal drinking age students with obvious crow’s feet, who then look the same age 2 minutes later without cuts inspired by Friends.
+Characters say inappropriate things for no reason other than to shock the audience that doesn’t necessarily fit into the story (whether it is Will telling his therapist he can’t jerk off to her or Will’s mom telling Abby that she always hoped her son married a woman who had dead parents so that she can have the grandkids to herself).

-When a film is trying to be this weird for the sake of being different, there is a problem with the script not knowing how it wants the journey to go.
-Whether it is using the trick of the unreliable narrator from Girl on a Train or blatantly stealing scenes from Stranger than Fiction, or spending the next half subtitled while set in Spain, Fogelman has so many narratives going on that Life Itself doesn’t know what it wants to be.
+When a film is trying to be this weird for being different, there is a problem with the script not knowing how it wants the journey to go.
+Whether using the trick of the unreliable narrator from Girl on a Train or blatantly stealing scenes from Stranger than Fiction, or spending the next half subtitled while set in Spain, Fogelman has so many narratives going on that Life Itself doesn’t know what it wants to be.
 The only thing it is sure of is it loves to hear itself talk.
 And talk it does; it just doesn’t know when to stop.